mathMatthew/spreadsheetCoder/XML_Functions_and_Transforms.md

   - **8**: SQL - Tera - Function
   - **9**: SQL - Tera - Proc
   - **10**: Excel
-- **ProcessStub**: Dictates function processing for a particular language.
+- **ProcessStub**: Dictates that this specific function name, with parameters as ordered is available in the target language.
 - **Skip**: Dictates if the function is processed or skipped (1 for skip, 0 for process).

 ### Inputs